 In July of 1969, something extraordinary happened.
 It was one of many remarkable events associated with the Apollo 11 Moon Landing.

-At 3:17 PM CDT, Buzz Armstrong announced a safe landing, “Houston, Tranquility Base.
+At 3:17 PM CDT, Neil Armstrong announced a safe landing, “Houston, Tranquility Base.
 The Eagle has landed.”

 At 9:556 PM, CDT came the famous quote, “That’s one small step for man, one giant leap for mankind.”